csbenson001/anything-llm/docker/HOW_TO_USE_DOCKER.md

 # How to use Dockerized Anything LLM

-Use the Dockerized version of AnythingLLM for a much faster and complete startup of AnythingLLM.
+Use the Dockerized version of LegalEagle for a much faster and complete startup of LegalEagle.

 ## Requirements
 - Install [Docker](https://www.docker.com/) on your computer or machine.